 Our Clinical Trials staff are certified, highly trained and experienced in conducting clinical trials.
 We strive to provide quality care to our patients and reliable data to our sponsors.
 We have served clinical trial participants for over 30 years in a caring and friendly environment and have participated in over 365 clinical trials studying conditions such as lupus, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, osteoarthritis, fibromyalgia, and pain management.
 At our facilities, the welfare of clinical trial patients is our utmost priority.

-If you are interested or have questions about specific trials, please feel free to call our office and speak with our Director, Dr. Ysmil Contreras, at 678-510-1804.
+If you are interested or have questions about specific trials, please feel free to call our office at 678-510-1804.

 Currently Enrolling Clinical Trials: